 - Urgent care

-Pediatric Nurse Practitioners’ care is considered holistic.
-It includes education, assessment, planning and evaluation.
-They are able to diagnose and treat patients, to order diagnostic tests and medications, and to perform many procedures.
+Pediatric Nurse Practitioners provide holistic care, which includes education, assessment, planning, and evaluation.
+They may diagnose and treat patients, order diagnostic tests and medications, and perform many procedures.
 Their duties include:

 - Well-child examinations